 Looking for a fun and clever way to spookify your Halloween party?
 Well, we've got just the Halloween recipe for you – Mad Scientist Jello Shot Syringes!
 These syringes filled with colorful jello shots are the perfect addition to any Halloween gathering.

 In this post, we're going to show you how to make the best Jello shots in a syringe, along with some tips and tricks to make these cocktails extra spooky.
-And if you're in the Michigan area, be sure to check out Greenfield Village Halloween this year!
+And be sure to check out my easy Halloween Cocktail Recipes for more ideas!

 Table of Contents